sooyeonch/coding-challenge/README.md

 ## Difficulties & Resolutions:

 1. At first, I had some issues with accessing the API from my localhost URL.
-   As a quick fix, I used a Chrome Extension, Allow CORS: Access-Control-Allow-Origin.
+   As a quick fix, I used the extension, Allow CORS: Access-Control-Allow-Origin.
    But I realized that it was better to use a backend to solve the CORS issue.

 2. As I was creating the website, I thought of displaying the different categories of cheese, so that users can click one of the categories